 Rainy days at Croft

-Come rain or shine, there's always something to do at Croft, so grab your wellies and make a splash this autumn.
+Come rain or shine, there's always something to do at Croft, so grab your wellies and make a splash this spring.

 Even when the sun isn't shining, there's so much to do at Croft to keep your little ones entertained.
 All you need to do is grab your wellies, a rain coat and even your four-legged friend, and head out into the great outdoors.
-There's around 1500-acres of parkland to explore at Croft, which means lots of big puddles to make a splash in and lots of fallen leaves to create some wild art with this autumn.
+There's around 1500-acres of parkland to explore at Croft, which means lots of big puddles to make a splash in.

-See if you can find some conkers in the natural play area and host a match or two with all the family.
-Swing high on the rope swings, build a den, see who's checked in to the bug hotel and even perform on a stage, complete with glockenspiel.
+Head over to our natural play area where you can swing high on rope swings, build a den, see who's checked in to the bug hotel and even perform on a stage, complete with glockenspiel.

-On a rainy day, the Gothic Pumphouse in Fishpool Valley is the perfect spot to take shelter; discover the inner workings of this 'Picturesque' structure and see stunning autumnal colours reflected in the seven pools.
+On a rainy day, the Gothic Pumphouse in Fishpool Valley is the perfect spot to take shelter; discover the inner workings of this 'Picturesque' structure and spot the spring flowers as they start to pop their heads above the parapet.

 After your outdoors adventure, there's also plenty to do inside, with a seventeenth-century castle, church, shop, stables and tea-room.